the-butcher/MOTH.CO2.2/moth_parts/electricassembly.md

 3d-print [STL "supports2"](supports2.stl), clean printed parts with a file or sandpaper, cleanup holes with a 2mm drill if required.
 Use 6 M2 x 5mm screws and 6 M2 nuts to connect the feather esp32-s2 microcontroller and the scd-41 sensor.
 Try not to touch the CO₂ sensors central part to avoid contamination.
 Connect microcontroller, RTC and scd-41 sensor with the Stemma QT cables (not pictured).

-I removed the yellow leds from both RTC amd scd-41 with a scalpel.
+I removed the yellow leds from both RTC and scd-41 with a scalpel.
 This will significantly prolong battery lifetime, but you must be aware that it will void the warranty for the respective parts.

 <img src="../images/s2_scd41_800.png" alt= "s2 scd41 and supports" width="800">